Jacob Hamblin: Later missions to Native Americans

 In 1858, while he was in Salt Lake City, Hamblin was made a sub-Indian agent.
 That same year he was called on a mission to the Moquis (Hopis) of northern Arizona.
 He traveled southeast through Pipe Springs, crossed the Buckskin Mountain (Kaibab Plateau), and forded the Colorado River at the Crossing of the Fathers which is now under Lake Powell at Padre Bay.
 This was somewhat north of the later crossing at Lee's Ferry which he discovered.
 Upon his arrival at the village of Oraibi, he was told by the Hopis that it was prophesied that he and his companions would come and bring the Hopi knowledge which they formerly had.
 However, they were also told that the Hopi would not cross over the Colorado River to live with the Mormons until the three prophets which had led them to their mesas returned to give them further instructions.
 (See Hopi mythology).
 The Hopi also questioned why they should cross the Colorado River to meet the Mormons when they would soon have settlements to their south in any case.
-At the time there were no plans for Mormon settlements to the south of the Hopi, although Hamblin helped found Mormon settlements on the Little Colorado River years later.
+At the time, there were no plans for Mormon settlements to the south of the Hopi, although Hamblin helped found Mormon settlements on the Little Colorado River years later.

-Hamblin went home, but returned on several occasions to keep up good relations with the Hopis and the Navajos.
+Hamblin went home, but returned on several occasions to keep up good relations with the Hopi and the Navajo.
 In 1862, three Hopi men accompanied him to Salt Lake City to meet Brigham Young.
-In 1870 he brought a minor Hopi leader, Toova, and his wife across the Colorado River to visit the Mormon settlements in southern Utah.
+In 1870, he brought a minor Hopi leader, Toova, and his wife across the Colorado River to visit the Mormon settlements in southern Utah.
 Tuba eventually joined the LDS Church, and invited the Mormons to settle near his village of Moencopi where they founded Tuba City, named in honor of their Hopi friend.